GLOBAL MARKETS-Stocks drift lower, US yields rise but growth outlook dims

 By Herbert Lash and Nell Mackenzie

-NEW YORK/LONDON, Sept 18 (Reuters) - Global equities slid and the 10-year Treasury yield hit almost a 16-year high on Monday at the start of a week with meetings of major central banks, including the Federal Reserve which is likely to reiterate interest rates will stay higher for longer.
+NEW YORK/LONDON, Sept 18 (Reuters) - Global equities slid and the 10-year Treasury yield held just below an almost 16-year high on Monday amid rising concerns that the Federal Reserve's higher for longer message on interest rates will take a toll on a U.S. consumer facing a few headwinds.

+Rising oil prices, a possible government shutdown in less than two weeks and the United Auto Workers strike against the Detroit Three automakers could all slow a U.S. economy that is still running ahead on inflation that's too high.

+"There is concern about the economy and that's related directly to the increase in interest rates, the Fed funds rate.
+It's making it more difficult for people to buy houses, buy cars and borrow money in general," said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.

 Global crude benchmark Brent came close to $95 a barrel in a further surge in oil prices.
 The market shrugged the surge off last week due to the resilience of the U.S. economy and key inflation data for August showing a decelerating trend.

-But rising oil prices, a possible government shutdown in less than two weeks, the United Auto Workers strike against the Detroit Three automakers and the resumption of student loan payments in October all point to slower economic growth, said Marc Chandler, chief market strategist at Bannockburn Global Forex in New York.
+But rising oil prices will crunch the consumer, said Marc Chandler, chief market strategist at Bannockburn Global Forex in New York.

 "Higher oil prices are a tax on consumption," Chandler said.
 "Most of the economic downturns since the '70s have taken place after an oil shock, mostly a doubling of the price of oil."

-While futures show just a 1% chance that the Fed hikes interest rates at the end of its two-day meeting on Wednesday, the market expects the U.S. central bank to keep its overnight lending rates above the 5% mark until late July 2024.
+While futures show just a 1% chance that the U.S. central bank hikes interest rates on Wednesday, the market expects the Fed to keep its overnight lending rates above the 5% mark until late July 2024.

 "With inflation still well above the Fed's 2% target, another rate increase is certainly more likely to occur before any rate cuts, despite the fondest wishes of the markets," said Saira Malik, chief investment officer at Nuveen in a note.